Here’s the essential network of over 100 programs, partnerships and agencies which together address Winnipeg’s most critical social issues.

 - Mount Carmel Clinic

 - Urban Circle Training Centre

-The Youth Mentorship Program will work to strengthen – primarily, but not exclusively – youth, and families associated with the African Communities of Manitoba Inc. (ACOMI) through identity building, social inclusion, and mentorship.
-ACOMI will use a “culturally focused service model”, wherein team members and community elders will provide a wide range of educational, mentoring and cultural activities.
+The Youth Mentorship Program works to strengthen – primarily, but not exclusively – youth and families associated with the African Communities of Manitoba Inc. (ACOMI) through identity building, social inclusion, and mentorship.
+ACOMI uses a “culturally focused service model”, wherein team members and community elders provide a wide range of educational, mentoring and cultural activities.

 A&O: Support Services for Older Adults ●

 Offers specialized services for older Manitobans with a goal of empowering and supporting older adults in our community and improving

 the quality of later life.